Tara Devi Temple

-Tara Devi temple is one of the most visited religious places in Shimla.
-It is installed at a height of 7200 feet above sea level and situated around 11 km away from Shimla city.
-There is a Shiv temple Shiv Bavdi nearby.
+Tara Devi temple is at a height of 7200 feet above sea level in the Taradevi area atop a ridge, around 7 km away from Shimla city centre.

 History

 Tara Devi temple was built by Sen dynasty kings sometime around 1766 A.D.
 The fort of Giri Sen is still there in Junga.

 According to a story which traces back to 250 years, the king Bhupendra Sen built the temple and after he had a vision in which Goddess Tara Devi asked him to install a template there so that people could get her blessings.
 He also installed a wooden statue of Goddess there.

 Later, King Balbir Sen had a vision of Goddess Tara where she asked him to install the temple on Tarav hill top.
 The king did the same and also erected an idol of Goddess made up of "Ashtadhatu", a mix of eight precious elements.The idol was carried on an element named Shankar.
 It is believed that individuals who visit with unwavering devotion will have their wishes come true.